Welcome to our new website.

 Please note our navigation has changed, so any bookmarks that you have to pages on our site will need to be updated.
 Subscribers won’t be affected.
 If you have any queries or issues please contact [email protected]

-In 2009 the Reserve Bank marked its 75th year of operations three-quarters of a century spanning some of New Zealand’s most tumultuous decades.
+In 2009, we marked our 75th year of operations, spanning some of New Zealand’s most tumultuous decades.

 Our origins stretch back many years before our founding in 1934.
 Initially, apart from one short-lived experiment, New Zealand had no central bank able to issue currency.
 Notes were issued by the main trading banks.